 - Using a hybrid method of fingers and a regular guitar pick

-Guitar Fingerstyle Picking Exercises / Patterns
+Easy Guitar Fingerstyle Picking Practice Pattern

-If you’re just starting out with fingerpicking, start by doing a few exercises with common chords you know such as G, D, or E. Make the shape of these chords with your fretting hand and then one-by-one fingerpick each string with the appropriate fingers as mentioned in the section above.
+Make the shape of these chords with your fretting hand and then one-by-one fingerpick each string with the appropriate fingers as mentioned in the section above.
 Start from the top of the chord (bass notes) and then work your way down plucking each string at a time.
-So for example, with a G chord, you would do the following (I have marked the bottom of the tab with when you should be using your thumb or 1st, 2nd, or 3rd finger to pluck the note).

-Once you’ve reached the bottom of the chord, start working your way back up.
-This is just a quick little exercise to get more familiar with the actual process of using your strumming hand to pick each string of a chord one-by-one.
 Again, if you’re a beginner, do this exercise for about 5 minutes each time you want to practice guitar fingerstyle picking before you start working on real patterns.
 Once complete, you can move on to mastering the following fingerpicking patterns.

-Below, I’ve included what I believe to be a few great fingerstyle picking songs that are recommended for both guitarists who are just starting to learning how to fingerpick as well as guitarists who have been doing it for a while.
 I’ve included a few components within each song.
 Mainly, I’ve selected the key fingerpicking pattern of each song and included the tabs of said pattern.
 Beneath that, I’ve also added 2 audio files, 1 which plays the tab at 50% speed and the other which plays the tab at regular speed.

 The patterns of each song that I included are only a small portion of the song, however, provide a pronounced factor of recognition when played with guitar fingerstyle picking.
-Furthermore, for those who not only want to learn the pattern that I’ve provided, I’ve also included a link to the download page of the guitar pro tab as well as a link to each song’s Songsterr tab (a web-based guitar tab player).
+Furthermore, for those who not only want to learn the pattern that I’ve provided, I’ve also included a link to the download page of the Guitar Pro tab as well as a link to each song’s Songsterr tab (a web-based guitar tab player).
 Choose whichever method is easier for you!

 1. Dust In The Wind – Kansas